dr-yst/org-x/memory-bank/activeContext.md

 ## Next Steps

 ### Priority Tasks
-1. Implementation of file monitoring and re-parsing when files change
+1. ✅ Setup of type definition sharing between backend and frontend (using tauri-specta)
-2. Setup of type definition sharing between backend and frontend
+2. Implementation of file monitoring and re-parsing when files change
 3. Enhance content extraction functionality to handle complex org-mode elements
-4. Begin basic frontend UI implementation
+4. Improve the frontend UI components and styling

 ### Areas Requiring Exploration
 - Consideration of common APIs across platforms for editor integration